 The important part is the gaming machine, as previously mentioned.
 The monitor, while also important, doesn't require the same investment.
 For example, 4K gaming screens aren't really needed to help a student have an effective online match.
-Lag time can be more important but with the Asus VP228HE that's covered.
+Lag time can be more important but with the Asus VP228HE that's not an issue.

-This monitor offers a Full HD 1920 x 1080 resolution, 60Hz refresh rate and 1ms response time on a 21.5-inch screen.
+This monitor offers a Full HD 1920 x 1080 resolution, 60Hz refresh rate, and 1ms response time on a 21.5-inch screen.
 Alright that's not the largest, but with most students playing close to the screen, it's plenty.
-This is one of the most affordable monitors you can buy and it will get the job done well.
+This is one of the most affordable monitors you can buy and it will get the job done.
 Save money here and invest that in the best desktop machine you can afford to go the distance.

 Dell G7 15 Gaming Laptop

 One way to avoid the expense of a desktop machine, display, keyboard, and mouse all separately, is to go for a gaming laptop.
 This also means the freedom to move rooms, use for other classes, and to allow students to take on tournament visits or to practice at home, if needed.

 The Dell G7 15 is an affordable yet very powerful option that should see you through for a good few years of use.
 You get Nvidia GTX 1060 graphics, a large 15.6-inch display, and a LED keyboard, all of which weighs in at a go-anywhere friendly 5.5 pounds.

 A gaming headset is often classed as optional extra in a gaming setup, but for the real benefits of esports in schools, you'll want your students connected for vocal interaction.
 This is a very top-end model with a lower-than-most price.
 Yes, there are cheaper options out there, but then again, any headphones with a mic can do the job – we're laying out the best gaming dedicated options here.